aardappel/lobster/lobster/docs/source/implementation.md

 You can now run it with `emrun --browser firefox lobster.html --verbose` or similar.
 Note that just loading up the html in your browser directly may not work because of security restrictions.
-Alternatively place the files on a webserver, and load from there.
+Alternatively place all the generated files on a webserver, and load from there.

 Distributing Lobster programs.
 ------------------------------